Fixing detailed balance in ancilla-based dissipative state engineering: Analytical continuation.

-In \figref{fig2} we see an almost perfect result for the extrapolation.
+In \figref{fig2}, we see an almost perfect result for the extra\-polation.
 However, understanding the general errors that may arise from this approach is not trivial.
-In \cite{antimodes} we found that the total error of such an extrapolation consists of a bias error (how precisely the polynomial of order $M$ captures the true functional form of the data), and a stability error (due to the finite knowledge we can obtain about given observable in an experiment, i.e., the measurement error).
+In \cite{antimodes}, we found that the total error of such an extrapolation consists of a bias error (how precisely the polynomial of order $M$ captures the true functional form of the data), and a stability error (due to the finite knowledge we can obtain about given observable in an experiment, i.e., the measurement error).
 Importantly, the bias error decreases with $M$, while the number of measurements needed to suppress the stability error grows exponentially in $M$, leading to an interesting trade off between these two quantities.

 As a consequence, the general viability of this protocol relies on how the polynomial order $M$ (needed to obtain a result with a particular accuracy) depends on the size $N$ of our system.
 Largely, this is determined by the complexity of the extrapolated observable as a function of $\bar{\lambda}$, and thus may be problem dependent.
-For the example used in this work, we demonstrate this dependence numerically in Fig.~2 in the supplemental material \cite{osi}, and find non-monotonic behavior in the fitting error of the ground-state energy as a function of $N$ for larger values of $M$.
-Interestingly, the relative error of the ground-state energy actually decreases with $N$, suggesting some extensive quantities are easy to obtain with this fitting procedure.
+For the example used in this work, we demonstrate this dependence numerically in \figref{fig5}, and find non-monotonic behavior in the fitting error of the ground state energy as a function of $N$ for larger values of $M$.
+Interestingly, the relative error of the ground state energy actually decreases with $N$, suggesting that some extensive quantities are easy to obtain with this fitting procedure.

+{ In addition, \cite{antimodes} provides a loose upper bound on the error of the fitting procedure {in the limit of large $N_s$,} which scales linearly as a function of the system evolution time {(multiplied by the frequency $\sum_j \lambda_j^2/\gamma_j$, see Appendix E1 in \cite{antimodes})}.
+This result implies that in the worst case, if the thermalization time is too long, we need a more complex fitting function (i.e., a higher order polynomial $M$), which then implies that we needed higher precision in the measurements to obtain the data.
+In these cases, our method of achieving faster thermalization using time-dependent couplings may be employed to speed up the overall thermalization time, see \figref{fig4}.}

+In addition to this extrapolation procedure, there is an additional cost in digital simulations \cite{https://doi.org/10.48550/arxiv.2212.08546} that arises from using bosonic instead of qubit ancillas due to the increased Hilbert space size.
+In the examples we show here, the resonant ($a_1$) mode is truncated at three Fock states, while the unphysical modes ($a_2$ and $a_3$) are truncated at just two Fock states, indicating the demands in the weak coupling regime are minimal. { The two modes truncated with two Fock states can be implemented with additional single-qubit ancillas, while the mode truncated with three Fock states can be implemented using the symmetric subspace of two qubit ancillas.